frenchchoco/motomulti/README.md

 # pls gib

 If you found it useful, donate us precious tokens and i will spend it on hookers with dicks!
+(I asked for Mike (motogiga dev) for addresses as well, but he didn't want to get donations for this :o)

 ## Tamas (meeeeeee :3)